serhii-budnik/interpreter/README.md

-but need to finish test that I skipped

-current page: 63
+current page: 77

-Infix Operators
+Extending the parser